All about thread-local storage

 • or a declaration with a non-default visibility.

 The first condition is obvious.
-The second condition is becuase a non-default visibility means the variable must be defined by another translation unit in the executable.
+The second condition is because a non-default visibility means the variable must be defined by another translation unit in the executable.

 1